TezRomacH/python-package-template/README.md

 cookiecutter gh:TezRomacH/python-package-template --checkout v1.0.2
 ```

-> All you need is the last version of cookiecutter 😉
+> All you need is the latest version of cookiecutter 😉

 ## 🚀 Features